PREAMBLE AND SUMMARY

-After the expert mission, MENR-NEPID established another working group consisting of faculty members working at HUNEM, ITU-EI and the Akdeniz University Nuclear Science Application and Research Centre.
-This group developed a national strategy report on localization, HRD and technology transfer in the nuclear field.
-This report also included results of the model.
-One of the important recommendations in this report was to establish a nuclear HRKD network in the country.
+After the expert mission, the MENR-NUP established another working group, drawing from faculty members at the Hacettepe University Nuclear Engineering Department (HUNEM), ITU-EI and Akdeniz University Nuclear Science Application and Research Center.
+This group developed a national strategy report on localization, human resources development and technology transfer in the nuclear field.
+One of the important recommendations in this report is to establish a nuclear HRKD network in the country.

 In the scope of the HRKD studies, the following activities were also carried out:

 The law establishing the TurkishJapanese Science and Technology University was ratified by the Turkish Parliament in 2016.
 This university will include a nuclear engineering programme.

-The following studies are also going on:
+The following studies are being conducted:

 2.10.
 STAKEHOLDER INVOLVEMENT

 APC established a Public Information Center (PIC) for Akkuyu NPP in the city of Mersin in 2012 (Fig. 4).
 The PIC is a multifunctional communication platform, which implements educational programmes both in the center and outside the center.
 Activities are designed for residents of Mersin, nearby provinces and other regions of Türkiye.
 The visitors are children, schoolchildren, students, teachers, government representatives, non-governmental organizations representatives, the media, tourists and many others.

 Visitors to the PIC are told about the history and development of the nuclear industry, achievements in physics, energy development prospects, as well as the socioeconomic development of Türkiye associated with the construction of nuclear industry enterprises and related infrastructure.

 At the PIC, the principal operations of the power plant are presented graphically, and models of the industrial site of the future NPP and its reactor are displayed, while visitors are acquainted with how the protective barriers at the NPP are arranged.